IDinsight/ask-a-question/docs/develop/contributing.md

 Thank you for being interested in contributing to AAQ.

 AAQ is an open source project started by data scientists at IDinsight and sponsored by Google.org.
-Everyone is welcome to contribute to it - in fact, the success of the project depends on it! :handshake_dark_skin_tone:
+Everyone is welcome to contribute! :handshake_dark_skin_tone:

 ## Pull requests guide

-These steps show you how to raise a pull request to the project
+These steps show you how to raise a pull request to the project.

 ### Make a fork